scrabbletank/farhome-rules/rulesdoc.md

 Target up to 5 creatures you can see.
 Make a spellcasting roll, adding a bad die for every creature targeted.
 On success, The next die to roll a critical against this creature is ignored.

-Add a proficiency die for every level above cantrip.
+Add an enhanced die for every level above cantrip.

 ___
 #### Light